BigSoftVideo/DOTE/timeline.md

 If your Project has multiple media sources, and more than one is activated in your current Transcript via the [Media Manager](media-manager.md), then you can independently decide which waveform is displayed on the timeline and which audio track is played:

 - `Waveform select`
-    - Display the waveform of the current video in the [primary video panel](media-panel.md): `Follow Primary Video`.
+    - Display the waveform of a specific video in the [Media Player panel](media-panel.md):
-    - Or always display the waveform of the selected video.
+    - `Follow lowest Media Player`.
+    - ...

 [![Select waveform](images/timeline/select1.png)](images/timeline/select1.png)

 - `Audio source`
-    - Play the audio track of the current video in the primary video panel: `Follow Primary Video`.
+    - Play the audio track of a specific video in the [Media Player panel](media-panel.md):
-    - Or always play the audio track (solo) of the selected video.
+    - `Follow lowest Media Player`.
+    - ...

 [![Select waveform](images/timeline/select2.png)](images/timeline/select2.png)

-This is useful with complex multi-source projects in which you wish to view one video in the video panel, while playing the audio track of another and displaying the waveform of a third media source (eg. an audio recording from a wireless mic).
+This is useful with complex multi-source projects in which you wish to view one video in the Media Player panel, while playing the audio track of another and displaying the waveform of a third media source (eg. an audio recording from a wireless mic).

 #### Looping <a id='loop'></a>